talkohavy/guides/docs/programming/terminal-god/vim.md

 - `n` – Go to next match
 - `Shift + n` – Go to previous match
 - `:%s/foo/bar/g` – Replace all occurrences of "foo" with "bar" in the file

+## 9. Legend

+1. word - hello-world is 2 words
+2. WORD - a non-whitespace sequence of characters
+3. `(` - whenever I need to use an example character, I will use `(`